Cpymadtools

 • telescopic_squeeze (bool) -- LHC specific.
 If set to True, uses the (HL)LHC knobs for Telescopic Squeeze configuration.
 Defaults to True since v0.9.0.

-• run3 (bool) -- if set to True, uses the LHC Run 3 *_op knobs.
+• run3 (bool) -- If set to True, uses the LHC Run 3 *_op knobs.
 Defaults to False.

-The closest tune approach, in absolute value.
+float -- The closest tune approach, in absolute value.

 Example